Overview

 Graduate Assistantships

 New York Tech offers a number of graduate assistantships to qualified students enrolled in our graduate degree programs.
-Depending on your skills, experience, and the needs of a specific program, you may be asked to assist professors in the classroom, laboratory, or studio; to assist in research or professional projects; or to help manage a department office or facility.
+Depending on your skills, experience, and the needs of a specific program, you may be asked to assist professors in the classroom, laboratory, or studio; to assist with research or professional projects; or to help manage a department office or facility.

 Guidelines